simvue-io/docs/docs/tutorial_advanced/defining-the-problem.md

 ```

 ### Specify Problem and Executioner
 Next we define the type of problem which we are solving, which in our case is just a standard Finite Element problem, and we can define the executioner for this MOOSE file.
 This tells the solver whether the problem is static or transient.
-If it is transient, it defines how long the simulation runs for, and in which time steps.
+If it is transient it defines how long the simulation runs for and in which time steps.
 In our case, let us define this as a transient problem for 10 seconds, with time steps every 0.1 seconds:
 ```
 [Problem]
   type = FEProblem